 So why the new hobby?
 After all, I spent years buying gazillion-dollar-a-pound imported cheeses from Dean & Deluca, fresh bagels from Zabar’s, Copper River salmon in season from Alaska.
 Extravagance was easy and fun.

 But like many of you, I found myself at mid-life overworked, overextended, and overtired.
 I craved simplicity for stuff like homemade pimento cheese spread on really pasty white bread.
-And, given a drastic change in income since my retirement and my husband’s illness, that’s more in line with our budget.
+And, given a drastic change in income since and , that’s more in line with our budget.

 Oh I still splurge on fresh shrimp, artisan breads, and macadamia nuts.
 But only if I have a coupon.